learn-co-curriculum/dsc-http-request-response-codealong/README.md

 # Code here
 ```

 So this is a good check to see if our request was successful.
-Depending on the status of the web server, the access rights of the clients and availability of requested information.
+Depending on the status of the web server, the access rights of the clients and the availability of requested information.
 A web server may return a number of status codes within the response.
 Wikipedia has an exhaustive details on all these codes.
 [Check them out here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 ## Response Contents
 Once we know that our request was successful and we have a valid response, we can check the returned information using `.text` property of the response object.